Published: 2026-05-04

 The final risk category addresses a governance challenge that becomes acute during incident response.
 Agentic systems make decisions through complex sequences of model inference, tool calls, and inter-agent communication that do not produce clean, human-readable audit trails without deliberate instrumentation.
 When an agentic system produces an unexpected outcome — a misconfigured firewall rule, an unauthorized data transfer, a corrupted record — reconstructing the chain of reasoning and actions that led to that outcome can be operationally very difficult.

-The agencies note that agentic AI systems’ decision-making processes “resist inspection” and that “logs prove difficult to parse” following incidents [1].
+The agencies note that agentic AI systems’ decision-making processes “resist inspection” and that “logs prove difficult to parse” following incidents [4].
 This creates a compounding problem: the same autonomy that makes agentic systems valuable also makes them difficult to audit after the fact.
 Organizations that deploy agentic systems without comprehensive, structured action logging from the outset risk finding themselves unable to satisfy regulatory audit requirements, unable to identify the root cause of security incidents, and unable to demonstrate to stakeholders that their AI systems operated within intended boundaries.
+AARM’s tamper-evident receipt requirement (R5 in AARM Core) directly addresses this gap by binding action, context, decision, and outcome into a cryptographically signed record at the moment of each tool invocation [19].

 The Compliance Baseline: Core Technical Requirements